 For dinner we walked a few blocks along the side streets of El Cangrejo to an authentic Panamanian restaurant called El Trapiche with local cuisine where they had our table reserved in the back under a small rancho.
 The food was brought to us right away without having to order a thing.
 A full array of typical foods from Panamá.
 Starting with a traditional chicken soup known as “sancocho” followed by a mixed platter of; “arroz con pollo” a chicken & rice dish, “ropa vieja” shredded beef, “tamal de olla” a deconstructed pork tamale in a dish, “yuca frita” fried yucca sticks, “carimañola” a meat filled yucca roll, “patacon” a twice fried plantain, and crunchy chicharon.

 As we finished our dinner we had an intimate talk with one of the founding partners of The Ivri Group, Omar Sanchez.
 We heard about his past, his struggles, his victories, his accomplishments, and how his perseverance was able to keep him in the game through good times and bad times.
 Now he is the owner of a company growing a team of agents and he recognizes how important it is for producers to feel recognized for their accomplishments.
-He spoke about how the company has decided to make this investment into their first incentive trip and shared his vision for the future where every year the company will continue to travel and incentivize its performers and top producers.
+He spoke about how the company has decided to make this investment into their first incentive trip and shared his vision for the future where every year the company will continue to organize incentive travel and incentivize its performers and top producers.
 With everyone inspired they reflected on what needed to be done in their respective lives, careers, & relationships.
 We walked back to the hotel that for an early much needed rest as we prepared for our following days trip to the islands of San Blas.

 You may or may not have heard of it before but the Islands of San Blas are something you would see on a computer screen saver.
 Sandy white beaches, clear turquoise water, transparent enough to see the fish swim through your legs.
 With 365 islands there is so much to explore and know about San Blas.
 This almost lost culture is quietly awaiting to show you their local ways living off fresh fish and with a positive attitude while soaking up the sun‘s rays in paradise off the coast of Panamá in the Caribbean Sea.
 To get the most out of the day we woke up at 5:00am in the morning and hopped into a 4×4 SUV and departed the city as the sun started to rise in front of us.

 As we arrived to the port we jumped on a small boat and headed 30 minutes out to sea.
 Once we got to the first island everyone jumped out of the boat with their jaw completely wide-open.
 As we sank our feet into the sand and as each toe sank deeper and deeper into the sugary white sand, all of our thoughts disappeared in a moment like the snap of a finger.
 This is paradise.
-After a few hours of doing nothing, one of the most amazing things someone can do to recharge their batteries and realize what they’re fighting for and go back to their work family and lives with new ambitions and motivations, we decided to go have lunch on another island.
+After a few hours of doing nothing, one of the most amazing things someone can do to recharge their batteries by means of this incentive travel and realize what they’re fighting for and go back to their work family and lives with new ambitions and motivations, we decided to go have lunch on another island.

 Eating fresh seafood on an island after you’ve been in the sun for a few hours is extremely rewarding.
 The cherry on top is when you get to wash it down with a nice tasty cold beer.
 Even though the beer is light and some might even classify it in the category of a flavored water, there’s nothing like a cold one after a hot day.
 It was a busy day on the island as the country was celebrating its independence day.
 We lucked out and got a seat at one of the few restaurants and not only ate our lunch which was included but we also purchased fresh lobster from local fishermen and had an extra “dessert” of fresh lobster as we relaxed in the Caribbean Sea.